openvinotoolkit/datumaro/site/content/en/docs/formats/coco.md

 Datumaro can convert COCO dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
-To get the expected result, convert the dataset to formats that support the specified task (e.g. for panoptic segmentation - VOC, CamVID) There are several ways to convert a COCO dataset to other dataset formats:
+To get the expected result, convert the dataset to formats that support the specified task (e.g. for panoptic segmentation - VOC, CamVID)

+There are several ways to convert a COCO dataset to other dataset formats using CLI:

 ``` bash
 datum create